nic-dgl-104-winter-2023/ash-teach-research-and-reflection/README.md

 let z = x + y
 ```

-Don't forget to include the language annotation after the opening triple backtick, which will provide proper syntax highlighting.
+But a much better way is to also include a language annotation after the opening triple backtick, which also provides proper syntax highlighting.
 So this (note the 'javascript'):
 <pre>
 ```javascript
 let x = 10